husarion/panther_ros/panther_lights_controller/README.md

 Properties:

-- `brightness` [*int]: returns animation brightness from `self._brightness`.
+- `brightness` [*int*]: returns animation brightness from `self._brightness`.
 - `num_led` [*int*]: returns number of LEDs in panel from `self._num_led`.
 - `finished` [*bool*]: returns if animation execution is finished from `self._finished`.

 The new animation definition should contain `ANIMATION_NAME` used to identify it.
 Animation frames are processed in ticks with a frequency of `controller_freq`.
 To tweak animation duration time use the `controller_freq` and `_duration` variables.
-For an example see other animation definitions.
+As an example see other animation definitions.

 To add a new animation definition to basic animations edit the `__init__.py` file in `/src/animation`, and import the newly created animation class: